mwermelinger/Learn-to-code-for-data-analysis/README.md

 The course does not assume prior experience in programming, data analysis, or statistics, but it requires basic numeracy and digital skills, like understanding percentages and working with files and folders.

-The course was written by Michel Wermelinger (parts 1 and 3), Rob Griffiths (part 2) and Tony Hirst (part 4).

 ### Learning outcomes
 - Understanding basic programming and data analysis concepts